HomeInsights

 6. The Enlightened Zagger

-Mission: To move against popular trends, offering an alternative that resonates.
+To move against popular trends, offering an alternative that resonates.

 Example: Seedlip, the non-alcoholic spirit challenging traditional alcohol consumption.